Tailwind will always show you why your post failed to publish, so you know exactly how to fix the problem and move forward!

 Did you change your Pinterest or Instagram Password?

-Changing your password on Pinterest or Instagram will also reset your connection with Tailwind, meaning we won't be able to publish any posts or Pins you might still have scheduled at the time.
-To avoid any interruptions, please make sure to reconnect your account with Tailwind as soon as possible if you ever change your password!
+Changing your password on Pinterest will also reset your connection with Tailwind, meaning we won't be able to post any pins you might still have scheduled at the time.
+To avoid any interruptions, please make sure to reconnect your account with Tailwind as soon as possible if you ever change your Pinterest password!

 Is your account in Safe Mode?